UAE chills at below 2ºC: Will temperatures rise this week?

 Over the weekend, heavy rains swept across several regions of the UAE, accompanied by near-freezing temperatures in multiple areas.

-Talking to Khaleej Times, a weather expert has explained why temperatures dropped to below 2°C on both Saturday and Sunday, even as the country saw varying levels of rainfall.
+In a conversation with Khaleej Times, a weather expert explained why temperatures dropped below 2°C on both Saturday and Sunday as the country experienced varying levels of rainfall.

-Dr Ahmed Habib, a climate expert at the National Centre of Meteorology (NCM), explained that winter temperatures in the UAE tend to to fluctuate due to shifting atmospheric pressure systems, making the weather inconsistent.
+Winter temperatures in the UAE tend to fluctuate due to shifting atmospheric pressure systems, making the weather inconsistent, explained Dr Ahmed Habib, a climate expert at the National Centre of Meteorology (NCM).
 This is typical during the winter months, when such changes are common.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.